 If you said NO: If you don’t have prescription needs, a high-deductible plan paired with a Health Savings Account could be the better financial move.

 3.)
-Do I Already Have a Doctor, Provider, or Hospital I Want to Keep?
+Do You Already Have a Doctor, Provider, or Hospital You Want to Keep?

 If you said NO: Even if you don’t currently have a doctor, researching the plan’s provider network can save you a lot of hassle down the line.
 Consider things like how far the hospital or doctor is from your house, or whether you spend time in multiple states.

 4.)
-Do I Have the Money to Cover a High Deductible?
+Do You Have the Money to Cover a High Deductible?

 If you said NO: For many people, paying more per-month in exchange for a much lower deductible is well worth it.

 5.)
-Do I Feel Like I’ve Been Left Behind by Obamacare?
+Do You Feel Like You’ve Been Left Behind by Obamacare?